marianoj/task_mAIstro/README.md

 # Task mAIstro

 Managing tasks effectively is a universal challenge.
 Task mAIstro is an AI-powered task management agent that combines natural language processing with long-term memory to create a more intuitive and adaptive experience.
+This repo can be used to deploy Task mAIstro and interact with it through text or voice!

 Key features:
-* Natural conversation through text and voice to update or add tasks
+* Natural conversation through text and / or voice to update or add tasks
 * Adaptive learning of your management style and preferences
 * Persistent memory of tasks, context, and preferences
 * Flexible deployment options - local or hosted